Hadise-vkh/java-user-manager/README.md

 - DAO Pattern

 This project initially used an in-memory ArrayList and was later refactored to use JDBC and a real database.
-The main goal of this project was to practice backend fundamentals such as database connectivity, CRUD operations, the DAO design pattern.
+The main goal of this project was to practice backend fundamentals such as database connectivity, CRUD operations and the DAO design pattern.